 Reflectors and Diffusers:

 I mostly use inexpensive foam boards to bounce light back onto the plate.
 We use the white ones to bounce light back and reduce shadows.
 We use the black ones to bring out more shadows.
-You can buy these most anyplace now a days.
-All craft stores will have them and even the larger shopping chains like target.
+You can buy these most anyplace nowadays.
+All craft stores will have them and even the larger shopping chains like Target.
 I always buy the large ones then cut a few down to smaller sizes.
-Sometimes the large works perfectly, other times you may be in tight places and have a smaller working space.
+Sometimes the large size works perfectly.
+Other times you may be in tight places and have a smaller working space.

 - Understanding Aperture in Photography

 - Food Photography: 5 Ways to Create Texture